leehongc/mega_millions/README.md

 - This data include drawings dating back to 5/15/2002

 ## Results
 A chi-square analysis was performed on the Mega Balls for each of the versions.
 The resulting p-values show that the numbers are not significant at the 0.05 threshold.
-This indicates that according to the chi-square test, we have failed to reject the null hypothesis and we therefore can conclude that the Mega balls are drawn at random.
+This indicates that according to the chi-square test, we have failed to reject the null hypothesis and we therefore can conclude that the Mega ball numbers are drawn at random.

 - The Mega ball for version 1 had a p-value of 0.108
 - The Mega ball for version 2 had a p-value of 0.992